 Now that we have discussed what not to do, let’s get to the advisory part.

 - Drink water, enough of it.
-Track the colour of your urine – it should be clear
+Track the color of your urine – it should be clear

 - Don’t fuss too much about what you should be feeling.
 Enjoy the ride, be aware of what your body is telling you, but also, don’t get too involved in that and worry!

 - There are lots of transit army camps along the way, the moment you feel something serious and unbearable happening, do make a stop – they will take care of you happily.
-We had met a convoy of Jawans heading to Jammu on our trip, they had actually encouraged us to do this!
-Do take a note of important Transit Camps on way.
+We had met a convoy of Jawans heading to Jammu on our trip; they had encouraged us to do this!
+Do take note of important Transit Camps on way.